 Kelsey strives to build lasting relationships with supporters who are committed to preserving our natural world—both now and for future generations to come.

 “I enjoy engaging with dedicated supporters to help further their connection to the inspiring work they are most passionate about.”

-Jenny Case, Fire and Facilities Manager
+Jenny Case, Fire Manager

 As Fire Manager, Jenny works mostly with partners to educate and facilitate the use of prescribed fire on public and private lands in PA.
 As the Facilities Manager, she oversees several buildings and manages the Hauser Nature Center and its volunteer and public events program.

 “I have always thought that the people who work for TNC are the reason I love my job.
 Over the years, I’ve met some amazing people from the US and around the world who are passionate, creative and incredibly smart.
 It has helped me to keep believing that people are generally good and care about our world and each other.”

 Mari-Beth leads our Kittatinny Ridge Initiative to accelerate the pace of land protection along the ridge, a critical climate corridor.
 She also leads our migratory fish conservation and restoration work.